 2.2.4.
-Real-time service
+Direct Transfer Relay service

-The Real-time service is the highest level of constraints within the Scheduled Service package.
+The Direct Transfer Relay service is the highest level of constraints within the Scheduled Service package.
 When allowable, it guarantees that, at the time the customer asset is contacted by the Lunar Pathfinder, the data-relay satellite has already established a link with an Earth Ground Station.
 This enabled Pathfinder to pass data to and from the asset as soon as it has been received by Pathfinder, minimising the delay between a user sending a command and the asset receiving and acting on them.